al-amin90/nova-news-client/README.md

 # novaNews Project

 Welcome !
 This platform is designed to help users explore Tech News from around the world.
-Users can choose and buy a subscription for a set period, after which they revert to normal user status.
-All data is securely stored in MongoDB, dynamically filtered by publisher and tags.
-Normal users cannot access premium features due to secure, protected client and server-side APIs.

 ## Live Site Link-